Wigner quasiprobability distribution: Positivity of the function

 for some holomorphic function $g$.
 But in order for $F$ to belong to the Segal–Bargmann space—that is, for $F$ to be square-integrable with respect to a Gaussian measure—$g$ must have at most quadratic growth at infinity.
 From this, elementary complex analysis can be used to show that $g$ must actually be a quadratic polynomial.
 Thus, we obtain an explicit form of the Segal–Bargmann transform of any pure state whose Wigner function is non-negative.
 We can then invert the Segal–Bargmann transform to obtain the claimed form of the position wave function.

 There does not appear to be any simple characterization of mixed states with non-negative Wigner functions.

-The Wigner function in relation to other interpretations of quantum mechanics
+Interpretations of quantum mechanics

 It has been shown that the Wigner quasiprobability distribution function can be regarded as an ħ-deformation of another phase-space distribution function that describes an ensemble of de Broglie–Bohm causal trajectories.
 Basil Hiley has shown that the quasi-probability distribution may be understood as the density matrix re-expressed in terms of a mean position and momentum of a "cell" in phase space, and the de Broglie–Bohm interpretation allows one to describe the dynamics of the centers of such "cells".

 There is a close connection between the description of quantum states in terms of the Wigner function and a method of quantum states reconstruction in terms of mutually unbiased bases.